-Talk to your doctor if you think you have an eye infection.
+Talk with your doctor if you think you have an eye infection.
 If you think your child has an eye infection, take them to a doctor instead of trying these home remedies.

 Placing cooled tea bags on your eyes while they’re closed can be a way to relax and unwind.
 Some say that it can be an effective home treatment for eye infections.

-So far, there aren’t any studies that show how tea bags affect the eyes, or whether they can be used to treat eye infections.
+That said, there aren’t any studies that show how tea bags affect the eyes or whether they can be used to treat eye infections.

 Bear in mind that while anti-inflammatory treatments can soothe the symptoms, an eye infection should be treated at the cause.

-Warm compresses might be able to soothe because they reduce the blockages that caused the stye.
-They can also help soothe the symptoms of .
+Warm compresses might be able to soothe blepharitis, as well as styes, because they reduce the blockages that cause the stye.
+They can also help soothe the symptoms of